Inside the Latest Works by Global Architecture Studios From Concept to Completion

 • Recessed or protected sensor windows to reduce damage risk.

-Manufacturer design guidance for commercial restrooms often foregrounds these aspects.
-For example, FontanaShowers’ commercial restroom design overview discusses high-traffic touchless fixtures and their deployment in hospitality and office projects, focusing on robust materials and high-duty cycle performance:
+Design guidance by manufacturers of commercial restrooms has a tendency to foreground these aspects.
+For instance, FontanaShowers’ overview on commercial restroom design discusses the deployment of high-traffic touchless fixtures in hospitality and office projects that boast robust materials and a high-duty cycle performance:

 4.2 Service access, isolation, and lifecycle planning